homiedopie/beberlei.de/_sources/2012/08/11/oop_business_applications__trying_to_escape_the_mess.txt

 <http://en.wikipedia.org/wiki/Domain-driven_design>`_ applied naively can make
 the problem even worse.
 It easily leads to lasagna code, where you have layers of layers that are very hard to understand.
-Personally I prefer spagetthi code over lasagna code, because its comparatively easy to understand.
+Personally I prefer spagetthi code over lasagna code, because its comparatively simpler to understand.

 Finding new Approaches
 ----------------------